Home » Getting Started » Info for New Saddle Hunters

 Priority 1: Safety

 Your safety is more important than ANYTHING ELSE.
-Thinking you are safe doesn’t matter unless you are SURE you are safe.
 If something CAN go wrong, it eventually will.
+Think of it this way: we can hunt thousands of days in our lifetime… but just one accident can change our future forever.
 Make your safety non-negotiable.
 Digest the info on the Safety page:

 Other Priorities